gnuwimp/flw/README.md

 flw is an collection of widgets for the [FLTK](http://www.fltk.org) gui library.
 They work on all platforms that FLTK 1.4 are supported.
 This library has been tested on Windows 10 + msys2, Xubuntu 23.10 & 22.04 (intel).
+Earlier versions have been compiled successfully on a Raspberry Pi 4.
+It might work on macOS with some tweaks.
-They are compiled with c++17 flag and all widgets are in the namespace flw.
+They are compiled with C++17 flag and all widgets are in the namespace flw.
-The source will not compile with Microsoft Visual Studio.
+The source will NOT compile with Microsoft Visual Studio.

 Use then amalgamated version of all source files in the root directory of flw (flw.h, flw.cpp).
 The source files in the src/ directory are intended for development of flw.